andrewpfunk/serverless-tutorial/README.md

 3. After adding the 'couchbase' module, commit the changes to the repository and trigger a new build to ensure the function can find the required dependency.

-We'll learn how to run `npm install` in Part Four.
+We'll go over running `npm install` in Part Four.
 For now let's just create that package.json file in GitHub.

 - In the GitHub repo, add a file named package.json and paste the following content: